Donald Trump Calls Roseanne After Her Show’s Revival Gets Record Ratings For First Episode

 — Donald Trump Jr. (@DonaldJTrumpJr) March 28, 2018

 The show garnered an impressive 5.1 rating in adults 18-49 and 18.2 million viewers for the hour-long, two-part episode, higher than the ratings the series finale received in 1997.
-ABC said it was the highest-rated comedy telecast on any network in nearly four years, since a season premiere of The Big Bang Theory in 2014.
+According to ABC, it marked the most-viewed comedy broadcast on any network in almost four years, since a season premiere of The Big Bang Theory in 2014.
+Entertainment Weekly reported this fact.

 Barr faced criticism in recent weeks after expressing support for the “#MeToo” movement.
 Celebrities and fans called the actress a hypocrite for voicing support for sexual harassment victims while also holding favorable views on Trump, an accused sexual predator.